Founders and investors often use multiples to establish the value of a company and compare it with its peers in the same industries.

 SEG (Software Equity Group) publishes quarterly and annual reports which offer interesting insights into valuations and industry trends.

-The SEG SaaS Index is comprised of over 100 publicly traded software companies that primarily offer solutions via the cloud and / or through a subscription or transaction-based model.
+The SEG SaaS Index is comprised of over 130 publicly traded software companies that primarily offer solutions via the cloud and/or through a subscription or transaction-based model.

-2022 marked a steep fall in multiples, down 63% year on year.
-In Q4 2022 the median revenue multiple for SaaS companies was 5.4x.
+The historical data clearly shows the rapid growth of SaaS valuation throughout the COVID pandemic, which brought revenue multiples over the 15x mark for most of 2021.
+2022 marked a steep fall in multiples, down 63% year on year, then lingering around 5x for most of last year.
+In Q4 2023 the median revenue multiple for public SaaS companies was 5.5x.

 Before looking at EV/EBITDA multiples for SaaS companies, it must be noted that most companies in the index are EBITDA-negative.
 Therefore, profit multiples can be extremely volatile and show very high figures which may indicate positive investor sentiment just as well as dwindling bottom-lines.

-Following a similar trajectory to their revenue counterparts, EV/EBITDA multiples for SaaS companies in the SEG Index grew from 52.8x in Q1 2020 to 96.2x in Q1 2021, before dipping again back to early-2020 levels.
-In Q4 2022 the median EBITDA multiple for SaaS companies was 43.1x.
+Following a similar trajectory to their revenue counterparts, EV/EBITDA multiples for SaaS companies in the SEG Index grew from 52.8x in Q1 2020 to 96.2x in Q1 2021, before dipping again well below early-2020 levels.
+In Q4 2023 the median EBITDA multiple for SaaS companies was 38.1x.

 The information available on this page is of general nature and is not intended to provide specific advice to any individuals or entities.